-You’ll never truly ‘get organized’ until you buy less stuff
+Perspective | You’ll never truly ‘get organized’ until you buy less stuff

 Also consider which belongings bring you joy and which ones you wouldn’t miss if they were gone.
 Do clothes and shoes make you happy, or do you prefer the items you brought back from a trip or inherited from a family member?
 Are your books your most prized possessions?
 Knowing the answers to these questions will help you set priorities and stay focused when shopping.

 Shop with intention.
 Our shopping habits are complex.
-Some people buy items because they’re on sale or because they come highly recommended.
-Others feel it’s necessary to stock up on almost everything, “just in case,” or because they’re not sure whether they own it already.
+Some people buy items because they’re on sale or come highly recommended.
+Other people think it’s necessary to stock up on almost everything, “just in case,” or because they’re not sure whether they own something already.
 And other people shop because it makes them happy.
 Whatever the reason, the excitement usually doesn’t last long.
 New items make people happy momentarily, then they become part of the mountain of stuff we find overwhelming.

 Shopping mindfully — instead of impulsively or compulsively — will save you money and liberate you from the time required to organize, clean and manage the constant churn of items coming into and going out of your home.
 Deciding to buy something may not require much mental energy, but deciding what to do with unwanted items can be stressful and take up considerable time.
 Avoid buying pieces “just because,” and commit to being a more conscious consumer.